ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_banking_non_bank_lending.md

 - Each element in an array has the same structure so that clients can reliably interpret the payloads
 - Each element as a type element that is an enumeration of the specific aspect of a product being described, such as types of fees.
-- Each element has a field name [_additionalValue_](#productfeaturetypedoc).
+- Each element has a field named [_additionalValue_](#productfeaturetypedoc).
 This is a generic field with contents that will vary based on the type of object being described.
 The contents of this field for the `ADDITIONAL_CARDS` feature is the number of cards allowed while the contents of this field for the `MAX_LIMIT` constraint would be the maximum credit limit allowed for the product.
 - An element in these arrays of the same type may appear more than once.
 For instance, a product may offer two separate loyalty programs that the customer can select from.
 A fixed term mortgage may have different rates for different term lengths.
 - An element in these arrays may contain an _additionalInfo_ and _additionalInfoUri_ field.
 The _additionalInfo_ field is used to provide displayable text clarifying the purpose of the element in some way when the product is presented to a customer.
 The _additionalInfoUri_ provides a link to externally hosted information specifically relevant to that feature of the product.
 - Depending on the type of data being represented there may be additional specific fields.